zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

   in the query, not in the response.

 * When fetching records from the answer section, these are the default criteria:
   * Only records matching the query name and the query type are fetched.
-RRSIG records, when available, meeting the next criterium are also fetched.
+Any RRSIG records meeting the next criterium are also fetched.
   * RRSIG records with the same query name and covering the query type are fetched.
   * CNAME records are ignored unless the query type is CNAME.